A three day Poldark inspired tour of the north Cornish coast and Bodmin Moor

 Although not used in the filming of Poldark, Geevor is a must-visit.
 It’s the largest preserved mine site in the country and offers an underground tour deep into the 18th Century tunnels.
 There’s also a chance to get interactive in the Hard Rock Museum and to explore the many buildings with their magnificent mining machinery.

 Spend the morning exploring the St Agnes area, first calling into St Agnes Museum (free entry).
 Many familiar names of the Poldark series are mentioned in here, notably, Richard Tonkin (played in the series by Cornish actor Rory Wilton) and the royal academician, portrait artist John Opie.
 George Warleggan tells Elizabeth he is commissioning a portrait of them both by Mr Opie as a replacement for the painting of Francis Poldark he removes from the wall.

-From St Agnes Beacon pick up the track to St Agnes Head, now famous as the location for the cliff hangers to both series one and series two of Poldark.
-Walk along the South West Coast Path to Wheal Coates before wandering through the village of St Agnes itself.
-Be sure to seek out the steep terraced miners cottages of Stippy Stappy lane, referred to frequently in the series and most famously by Prudie when she threatens to kick Jud down it!
+From the harbour pick up the track to St Agnes Head, now famous as the location for the cliff-hangers to both series one and series two of Poldark.
+Walk along the South West Coast Path to Wheal Coates before wandering back through the village.
+Be sure to seek out the steep terraced miners cottages of Stippy Stappy Lane, referred to frequently in the series and most famously by Prudie when she threatens to kick Jud down it!